oledeuff/BUT-Infonum-3/Ressources/Rso/syllabus-rso-but-infonum-3.md

   - George, G., McGahan, A. M., & Prabhu, J. (2012).
 Innovation for inclusive growth: Towards a theoretical framework and a research agenda. *Journal of management studies*, 49(4), 661-683.
   - Bhatti, Y. A., & Ventresca, M. (2013).
 How can 'frugal innovation'be conceptualized?.

-# Manipulations attentionnelles et interfaces contraignantes (2 heures)
+# Manipulations attentionnelles et interfaces contraignantes (lectures complémentaires)

 - Comprendre les manipulations attentionnelles et les interfaces contraignantes
 - Les implications éthiques de ces pratiques
+- Vidéo de Data Gueule sur les RSN et Dark Patterns.
 - Références :
   - Zuboff, S. (2019). *The age of surveillance capitalism: The fight for a human future at the new frontier of power.* Profile Books.
   - Williams, J. (2017). *Stand out of our light: Freedom and resistance in the attention economy.* Cambridge University Press.